 Unlike a dive watch computer that is positioned on the wrist, console dive computers are attached directly to your tank via your regulator hose.
-Some divers consider it to be a more compact piece of equipment as you are using what is already there and streamlining it.

 The Mares Icon computer is the ultimate piece of kit for technical divers.
 The HD screen allows for advanced viewing of graphical information.
 It’s like the smart TV of the scuba dive computer world.